7a6bb3ef3/cake/README.md

 ### CAKE

-PROXY Project which use a custom time-based encryption protocol.GUI Support on Windows.
+PROXY Project which use a custom time-based encryption protocol.

 > Experiment only ,low optimization and incomplete features(DNS proxy...) .v2fly/core + Clash is the recommended way.